totem-tech/documentation/app-docs/identities/identities-sharing.md

 > Totem knows nothing about the Identities that you create or share.
 No personal information is needed to create an Identity or share it.

-Technically your identity is made up of a series of letters and numbers like “”
+Technically your identity is made up of a series of letters and numbers like “5GcChpK96PW6WAEnumkPAmDHgW98i1ABYjqtjtmZKwZwyC33” - you might have seen something similar if you are familiar with blockchain cryptocurrencies.

 ## Why share an Identity then?